FGCU hosts Morales and Montana State - WTOP News

 Fort Myers, Florida; Monday, 6 p.m.
 EST

-BOTTOM LINE: Montana State takes on FGCU after Esmeralda Morales scored 25 points in Montana State’s 82-80 loss to the Oral Roberts Golden Eagles.
+BOTTOM LINE: Montana State faces FGCU after Esmeralda Morales scored 25 points in Montana State’s 82-80 loss to the Oral Roberts Golden Eagles.

-The Eagles are 5-0 in home games.
-FGCU has a 6-2 record against teams over .500.
+The Eagles are 5-0 on their home court.
+FGCU averages 12.0 turnovers per game and is 6-2 when it turns the ball over less than its opponents.

-The Bobcats are 0-2 in road games.
-Montana State ranks ninth in the Big Sky with 21.2 defensive rebounds per game led by Katelynn Martin averaging 3.6.
+The Bobcats are 0-2 on the road.
+Montana State is fourth in the Big Sky giving up 59.0 points while holding opponents to 40.1% shooting.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.